-Penfield is a decidedly white-collar town, with fully 90.99% of the workforce employed in white-collar jobs, well above the national average.
+Penfield is a decidedly white-collar town, with fully 90.03% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Penfield is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Penfield who work in management occupations (12.53%), office and administrative support (12.32%), and sales jobs (11.74%).
+There are especially a lot of people living in Penfield who work in management occupations (13.68%), sales jobs (12.29%), and healthcare (10.97%).

 Also of interest is that Penfield has more people living here who work in computers and math than 95% of the places in the US.

+Penfield is a somewhat ethnically-diverse town.
 The people who call Penfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Penfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Penfield include Italian, Irish, English, and Polish.
+Important ancestries of people in Penfield include Italian, German, Irish, English, and Polish.

 The most common language spoken in Penfield is English.
-Other important languages spoken here include Chinese and Russian.
+Other important languages spoken here include Chinese and Polish.